Announcement of funding for financing of doctoral students in Neuroscience within the KI-NIH doctoral programme

 - Principal- and co-supervisors’ CV (including complete publication list and funding ID/list of grants)

-- A copy of the “green light” decision issued by the respective department at KI to the principal supervisor.
+- A copy of the approved and signed “green light” for the principal supervisor issued by the respective department at KI.

 Outcomes for degree of doctor

 How the outcomes for degree of doctor according to the Higher Education Ordinance is planned to be reached should be described in the application.

 N.B.!
 The requirement of recruiting PhD students through open announcement of the PhD position also applies to KI-NIH PhD-funded students.